desmos-labs/desmjs/docs/docs/06-web3auth-web/02-usage.md

 ## Initialize the Signer

-With the `OpenloginAdapter` instance you can now instantiate a `Signer` capable of sign transactions with the private key obtained from `Web3Auth`.
+With the `OpenloginAdapter` instance, you can now instantiate a `Signer` capable of sign transactions with the private key obtained from `Web3Auth`.
 Here is an example that showcase how to create it: